 The following steps explain how to federate an ArcGIS Server site with your portal:

-- By default, ArcGIS Server is configured to communicate using HTTP and HTTPS.
-Portal for ArcGIS uses HTTP and HTTPS for communication by default.
+- By default, ArcGIS Server is configured to communicate using HTTP only.
+Conversely, Portal for ArcGIS uses HTTP and HTTPS for communication by default.
+Because some communication between the portal and the server needs to be encrypted, you must update your ArcGIS Server site to communicate through HTTPS.
 You can force HTTPS for all calls (HTTPS only) or allow the server to use either protocol (HTTP and HTTPS).
 The protocol chosen does not have to match that of the portal, except in the following scenarios:

-- If you require HTTPS for all communication in your organization, you must configure ArcGIS Server and Portal for ArcGIS to communicate using HTTPS only.
+- If you will be using Integrated Windows Authentication with your portal or you require HTTPS for all communication in your organization, you must configure ArcGIS Server and Portal for ArcGIS to communicate using HTTPS only.

 - If you will be configuring the server as your portal's hosting server, the communication protocol chosen should match that of your portal.
 For example, if your portal is HTTPS-only, then the hosting server should be configured as HTTPS-only.
 If the portal supports HTTP and HTTPS, then the server protocol should be configured as HTTP and HTTPS.